A Comprehensive Survey on Deep Graph Representation Learning: Graph Transformer

 \subsubsection{Position-analogy methods}

 In Euclidean space, the Laplacian operator corresponds to the divergence of the gradient, whose eigenfunctions are sine/cosine functions.
-For graph, the Laplacian operator is Laplacian matrix, whose eigenvectors can be considered as eigenfunctions.
-Hence, inspired by Equation \ref{eq:Transformer_encoding}, position-analogy methods utilize Laplacian eigenvectors to simulate positional encoding $\mathbf{X}^{pos}$ as they are the equivalents of sine/cosine functions.
+For the graph, the Laplacian operator is the Laplacian matrix, whose eigenvectors can be considered as eigenfunctions.
+Hence, inspired by Eq. \ref{eq:Transformer_encoding}, position-analogy methods utilize Laplacian eigenvectors to simulate positional encoding $\mathbf{X}^{pos}$ as they are the equivalents of sine/cosine functions.